 What Is Comprehensive Insurance?

 This type of insurance is an optional protection plan that you can add to your policy for an extra charge.
 It covers the damage to your car that did not result from a collision with another vehicle.
-The common causes are fire, theft, or a falling tree.
+The common causes are fire, theft, falling tree, flood or hail.
 It’s not mandatory by law, but a car lender may request it.
 It repays up to the actual cash value (ACV) of your car.
 The ACV is what your car is worth in the used car market at the moment the damaged occurred.
 It may or may not have a deductible.

 How Does Comprehensive Coverage Work?

 It pays the actual cash value of the damage sustained up to your limits, minus any deductible.
 Your limit is the maximum amount an insurance company will compensate for any given accident, and your deductible is an amount you’ll be paying out of your pocket.
 In most situations, the actual cash value of your car will be the limit an insurance company would use.

 For instance, let’s imagine your 2016 Ford Explorer Sport SUV, with a comprehensive limit of $20,000 and a $500 deductible, was stolen.
 According to Kelly’s Blue Book, the value of that car is between $25,249 and $27,422.
 Since this amount exceeds the limit, the insurance company will pay up to the limit, minus the deductible, equaling $19,500.

 Comprehensive insurance, by definition, extends beyond your vehicle.
 It includes newly bought cars, temporary substitute vehicles, cars you are using but don’t own, etc. In other words, insurance follows the driver, not the car.
 Nonetheless, let your insurance company know if you plan on using a new vehicle regularly.